Coronation Street Live (2010 episode)

 Coronation Street Live is a live episode of the British soap opera Coronation Street, which was first broadcast on Thursday 9 December 2010 on ITV.
 The special live edition was to celebrate fifty years of the programme being on air.
 The sixty-minute episode was directed by Tony Prescott, who had directed the soap's 40th anniversary live episode in December 2000.
 The episode, the 7487th in the series, was written by Jan McVerry and produced by Phil Collinson for ITV Studios.
 It was filmed at the Granada Studios complex in Manchester.

-To celebrate the show's 50th anniversary, episodes had been broadcast every day during the week 6–10 December 2010 under the advertisement banner "Four Funerals and a Wedding".
+To celebrate the show's 50th anniversary, episodes were broadcast every day during the week 6–10 December 2010 under the advertisement banner "Four Funerals and a Wedding".
 An episode broadcast the preceding Monday showed a gas explosion in local bar The Joinery, causing a tram to crash from the viaduct into the Corner Shop and The Kabin opposite.
 The live episode continued to depict the aftermath of the accident, such as the rescue attempts and deaths of the characters Ashley Peacock (Steven Arnold) and Molly Dobbs (Vicky Binns), an emergency marriage between Peter Barlow (Chris Gascoyne) and Leanne Battersby (Jane Danson) on Peter's hospital bed, Fiz Stape (Jennie McAlpine) giving birth prematurely to her daughter Hope, and Molly's revelation to Sally Webster (Sally Dynevor) that her husband Kevin (Michael Le Vell) fathered Molly's recently born baby Jack.

 The episode attracted an average of 14 million viewers, peaking at 14.9 million, the show's highest audience for seven years.
 Critical reception was mainly positive.
-According to Daniel Kilkelly of the Digital Spy website the opening of the episode featured the first computer-generated imagery in live television.
+According to Daniel Kilkelly of the Digital Spy website, the opening of the episode featured the first computer-generated imagery in live television.
 Jennie McAlpine (who plays Fiz Stape) also became the first actress ever to act out a birth live on a soap opera.

 Plot summary

 The special anniversary was marked with a storyline in which the residents had to deal with a tragic accident and its aftermath.
 In the storyline, Nick Tilsley (Ben Price) and Leanne Battersby's (Jane Danson) bar – The Joinery – explodes during Peter Barlow's (Chris Gascoyne) stag party.
 As a result, the viaduct running above the restaurant is destroyed, sending a tram careering onto the street, destroying D&S Alahan's Corner Shop and The Kabin.
 Two characters, Ashley Peacock (Steven Arnold) and Molly Dobbs (Vicky Binns), and an unnamed taxi driver perished as a result of the disaster.
-Rita Sullivan (Barbara Knox) survives despite being trapped under the rubble of her destroyed shop, while Fiz Stape (Jennie McAlpine) prematurely gives birth to a baby girl, Hope, after her husband John (Graeme Hawley) strikes his stalker Charlotte Hoyle (Becky Hindley) with a hammer to silence her.
+Rita Sullivan (Barbara Knox) survives despite being trapped under the rubble of her destroyed shop.
+At the same time Fiz Stape (Jennie McAlpine) prematurely gives birth to a baby girl, Hope, after her husband John (Graeme Hawley) strikes his stalker Charlotte Hoyle (Becky Hindley) with a hammer to silence her.
 He later poses as Colin Fishwick (David Crellin), Charlotte's supposed partner, attempting to turn off her life support.
-Peter marries Leanne in an emergency hospital ceremony, shortly before going into cardiac arrest, although he later rallies and makes a slow recovery.
+Peter marries Leanne in an emergency hospital ceremony shortly before going into cardiac arrest, although he later rallies and makes a slow recovery.